Our experienced team are ready to help and nothing is too much trouble.

 PowerPoint technology is also available for the showing of photographs and visual mementoes.
 A Piper, bugler or soloist can be included into the service.

-Whether you need to plan a funeral now or pre-plan for the future, we are happy to provide you with a free funeral pack which contains material about John Rhind and the professional services we offer.
+Whether you need to plan a funeral now or pre-plan for the future, we are happy to provide you with a free funeral pack which contains material about Academy Funerals and the professional services we offer.

 It is impossible to sum up a life story in a few minutes.
 However, we can tell stories and recall memories in valuable and creative ways.